A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Convexified SSSC-OPF Problem

-Further, the definition of the voltage vector $\mathbf{V}\in \mathbb{R}^{n_b}$ in \eqref{eq:Vxy} is selected deliberately as its real and imaginary voltages $V_x\,,V_y$ are control variables for stability in \eqref{eq:BMIs}.
-This nonconvexity of power flow constrain \eqref{eq:ACOPF_pbal} is now transferred into a single equality constrain \eqref{eq:WACOPF_W}.
-For relaxed OPF the equality constrain (\ref{eq:WACOPF_W}) has been replaced by:
+Further, the definition of the voltage vector $\mathbf{V}\in \mathbb{R}^{n_b}$ in \eqref{eq:Vxy} is selected deliberately as its real and imaginary parts of voltage $V_x\,,V_y$ are control variables for stability in \eqref{eq:BMIs}.
+This nonconvexity of power flow constraint \eqref{eq:ACOPF_pbal} is now transferred into a single equality constraint \eqref{eq:WACOPF_W}.
+For relaxed OPF the equality constraint (\ref{eq:WACOPF_W}) has been replaced by:

-The exactness of the OPF has been sacrificed by replacing the nonconvex, equality constraint between $W$ and $\mathbf{V}$ (\ref{eq:WACOPF_W}) with positive semidefinite condition (\ref{eq:RCACOPF}).
-The works \cite{lavaei2012zero,coffrin2016qc} and others discuss in detail that, for various systems, the numerical solution of this OPF problem can be found with exactness as $rank(W^{o})=1$ where $W^{o}$ refers to the solution of relaxed OPF.
-The numerical difficulty in finding an exact rank-one solution is due to the sparse nature of the network as it creates a situation with an infinite number of solutions \cite{madani2015convex}.
+The exactness of OPF has been sacrificed by replacing the nonconvex, equality constraint between $W$ and $\mathbf{V}$ (\ref{eq:WACOPF_W}) with the positive semidefinite condition (\ref{eq:RCACOPF}).
+The works \cite{lavaei2012zero,coffrin2016qc} discuss in detail that for various systems, the numerical solution of this OPF problem can be found with exactness as $rank(W^{o})=1$ where $W^{o}$ refers to the solution of relaxed OPF.
+The numerical difficulty in finding an exact rank-one solution is due to the sparse nature of the network as it creates a situation with an infinite number of solutions.
 Therefore, there exists a unique rank-one solution with other higher rank solutions.
-To avoid such a multiple solution issue and to improve exactness, it has been suggested to add $10^{-5}$ per unit resistance to each ideal transformer making the system graph connected \cite{lavaei2012zero,madani2015convex}.
+To avoid multiple solution issue and to improve exactness, it has been suggested to add $10^{-5}$ per unit resistance to each ideal transformer making the system graph connected \cite{lavaei2012zero}.

-The SCOPF problem in this work differs from the conventional OPF in the sense that the voltage solution needs to not only satisfy all OPF constraints but also satisfy the stability condition.
+The SSSC-OPF problem in this work differs from the conventional OPF in the sense that the voltage solution needs to not only satisfy all OPF constraints but also satisfy the stability condition.
 In the relaxed OPF, finding the lifting variable $W$ is sufficient to find the optimal solution $\mathbf{V}$, so one only needs to impose a positive semi-definite condition on the lifting variable $W$, i.e., $W \succeq 0$.
-However, SCOPF contains stability constraints that cannot be expressed directly in the lifting variable $W$, but the voltage vector $\mathbf{V}$.
+However, SSSC-OPF contains stability constraints that cannot be expressed directly in the lifting variable $W$, but the voltage vector $\mathbf{V}$.
 Thus, condition \eqref{eq:RCACOPF} will be used in this work instead of $W \succeq 0$.
 This difference is elaborated further in the following remark.